ClimExHandbook/ClimExHandbook/_posts/2019-11-06-plant-respiration.md

 <strong>Measurement unit: µmol m<sup>-2</sup> s<sup>-1</sup> (or g<sup>-1</sup> or m<sup>-3</sup>), µmol g<sup>-1</sup> s<sup>-1</sup>; Measurement scale: tissue, plant, or plot; Equipment costs: €€€; Running costs: €; Installation effort: medium to high; Maintenance effort: -; Knowledge need: high; Measurement mode: manual measurement or data logger</strong>

 Plant respiration is the carbon dioxide (CO<sub>2</sub>) efflux from vegetative tissues to the atmosphere.
 With plants globally respiring upwards of 60 gigatons of carbon per year (Schimel 1995), this flux is one of the largest contributors to atmospheric CO<sub>2</sub> (Raich &amp; Potter, 1995).
 Plant respiration converts roughly half of fixed photosynthate back into CO<sub>2</sub> (Lambers et al., 2008; Amthor, 2010).
-The difference between photosynthesis and plant respiration represents net primary production.
+The difference between CO<sub>2</sub> uptake via photosynthesis and plant respiratory CO<sub>2</sub> lossess is equivalent to net primary production.

 Respiration occurs in all living plant tissues whether in darkness or in sunlight, but rates are especially sensitive to kinetic changes owing to temperature and tissue growth rates, increasing exponentially with temperature and linearly with growth rates.
 Climate and other global-change drivers such as elevated CO<sub>2</sub> and nitrogen depostion can influence temperature and growth rates and thus respiration rates (Ryan, 1991; Hyvönen et al., 2007).
+A considerable amount of recent plant respiration research emphasizes acclimation to climate change (Collalti et al. 2020; Wang et al. 2020) and trait constraints of plant respiratory fluxes (Berzaghi et al. 2020).

 &nbsp;